-Sue: The giant W on her head isn’t a good look for her.
+Sue: The giant W on her head isn’t a great look for her.
 Actually, I don’t know what a good look for her would be.

 Me: A paper bag?

-The Doctor and Peri have finally reached the entrance to Tranquil Repose.
+The Doctor and Peri finally reach Tranquil Repose.
 Yay!

-Sue: About bloody time.
-The episode will be over by the time they get involved.
+Sue: This episode will be over by the time they get involved.

 A Dalek glides past them and Peri freaks out.
 If only she knew what it was…

-Sue: I thought she knew what a Dalek was?
-She was a bloody expert on them last week.
+Sue: She was a bloody expert on them last week!

-The Doctor is horrified when he discovers a statue of himself in the Garden of Fond Memories…
+The Doctor is horrified when he finds a statue of himself in the Garden of Fond Memories.

-Sue: Yeah, of all the Doctors to erect a statue to, they picked that one.
-Amazing.
+Sue: Of all the Doctors to erect a statue to, they actually picked this one…

-Sue: It might be a monument to how bloody wonderful you are.
+Sue: Hey, it might be a monument to how bloody wonderful you are.
 Don’t be so pessimistic.

 Sue: It can’t have cost that much.
 It’s rubbish.
 It’s got a bloody great crack in it for a start.
 Hang on, is it supposed to be moving like that?

-The episode concludes with the Doctor flattened by his own face.
+The episode concludes with the Doctor being crushed to death by his own enormous face.

-Sue: It’s polystyrene!
+Sue: It’s only polystyrene!
 What a bloody awful cliffhanger.

 The credits roll.

 Sue: I’m not sure how I feel about this.
-The direction is very good and some of the acting is excellent, but the Doctor hasn’t done anything yet and I don’t have a bloody clue what’s going on.
+The direction is very good, and some of the acting is excellent, but the Doctor hasn’t done anything yet, and I don’t have a bloody clue what’s going on.
 The music is too loud as well.
 I’m not enjoying this one as much as I thought I would.

-The Doctor has been crushed to death, but Jobel is on hand to comfort Peri.
+The Doctor may have been crushed to death, but at least Jobel is on hand to comfort Peri.

-Sue: She’s so used to this by now.
-She’d be more freaked out if the first person she met didn’t come on to her.
+Sue: She must be used to this by now.
+She’d probably be more concerned if the first person she met didn’t come on to her.

-Sue: If by elaborate you mean completely stupid, yes, I agree.
+Sue: If by elaborate you mean completely stupid, yes.

 Jobel and the Doctor don’t hit it off.

-Sue: He’s known him for less than 10 seconds and he’s hurling insults at him.
-The PR in this place is atrocious.
+Sue: He’s known the Doctor for less than 10 seconds and he’s hurling insults at him.
+The PR at this place is atrocious.

-The Doctor and Peri have finally arrived in Tranquil Repose’s reception area.
-It only took them 48 minutes.
+The Doctor and Peri reach Tranquil Repose’s reception area.
+It’s only taken them 48 minutes.

-Sue: So the last episode was a complete waste of time.
-Hang on a minute… They’re not wearing the colour blue anymore.
-Where’s their so-called respect now?
+Sue: Hang on a minute… They’re not wearing the colour blue any more.
+Where’s their so-called respect now, eh?

 Sue: I love his performance.
 He has such a lovely voice.
 He’d have been a good Doctor, I think.

-Me: To me, William Gaunt will always be a grumpy sitcom dad.
+Me: William Gaunt will always be a grumpy sitcom dad to me.

-Sue: He’ll always be a champion to me.
+Sue: Really?
+He’ll always be a Champion to me.

-Orcini obliterates a Dalek with his bastic bullets.
+Orcini obliterates a Dalek with a volley of bastic bullets.

-Sue: Why have they smeared the lens with vaseline?
+Sue: Why have they smeared Vaseline over the camera lens?
 What’s that all about?

-Sue: She is a terrible actress.
+Sue: She’s a terrible actress.
 Absolutely appalling.
-Why didn’t they get Pauline Quirke instead?
+Why didn’t they hire Pauline Quirke instead?

-Sue: He made a right mountain out of that death scene.
-One minute this is gritty and realistic, the next minute it’s summer season at Great Yarmouth.
+Sue: He made a mountain out of his death scene.
+One minute this is gritty and realistic, the next it’s summer season at Great Yarmouth.

-Davros offers to turn Tasambeker into a Dalek and she readily agrees.
+When Davros offers to turn Tasambeker into a Dalek, she readily agrees.

-Tasambeker tries to warn Jobel about Davros’ plans for him, but he spurns her advances once again.
+Tasambeker tries to warn Jobel about Davros’ plans, but he spurns her advances once again.

 Sue: It’s a good part ruined.
 Seriously, this could have been wonderful with a decent actress in the role.
 What a shame.

 Sue: It’s a nice touch.
 He was a vain tosser.
-There are moments of brilliance in this.
+You know, there are moments of brilliance in this.

-Orcini and Bostock make it to Davros’ lair.
-They pepper it with bastic bullets.
+When Orcini and Bostock reach Davros’ lair, they pepper it with bastic bullets.

 But no!
-The head was just a decoy!
+His head was just a decoy!

-Orcini and Bostock fight on but Orcini loses his leg in the process.
+The mercenaries fight back but Orcini loses a leg in the process.

-Sue: Davros can fly.
-My, my, he has been busy, hasn’t he.
-Do you think he started to make a dummy of himself in this chair but he got bored when he finished the head?
+Sue: Davros can fly!
+He really has been busy, hasn’t he?
+Do you think he started to make a full-size dummy of himself but he got bored when he finished the head?

-Sue: This is the sort of shit you listen to, Neil.
-Is he going to bore them to death?
+Sue: This is the sort of shit music you listen to, Neil.
+Is he going to bore the Daleks into submission?

-While that’s going on, Kara admits to Orcini that the beacon she gave him was actually a bomb.
-Orcini repays her with a BBQ skewer to the heart.
+Kara tells Orcini that the beacon she gave to him was actually a bomb.
+So Orcini repays her with a skewer to the heart.

-…but the DJ celebrates his victory too soon and he is exterminated before he can take any further requests.
+The DJ defeats the Daleks with concentrated sound waves.
+However, the DJ celebrates too soon and he is exterminated before he can take any further requests.

-Sue: I like the strategically placed ferns in the dungeon.
-They really liven the place up.
+Sue: I like the strategically placed ferns in this dungeon.
+They really brighten the place up.

-Sue: Davros is great.
-It’s a very good performance.
-But there’s one thing I don’t get.
+Sue: Davros is great, although there’s one thing I still don’t understand.

 Me: What’s that?

 Sue: Why has Davros lured the Doctor here?
 Was he bored?
-Did he want someone to stop him?
+Does he want someone to stop him?
 What?

 Bostock blows Davros’ hand off instead.

-Sue: Why didn’t he aim for the head?
+Sue: Why didn’t he aim for his head?
 It’s bigger!
-That is frustrating.
-Oh my!
-Are those Davros’ fingers on the floor?
+Oh my, are those Davros’ fingers on the floor?
 It’s a bit full-on, this.

-Sue: Even this bloke with the beard has done more to sort things out than the Doctor has.
-Why is the Doctor even in this story?
+Sue: Even this bloke with the beard has done more to sort things out than the Doctor.
+I mean, why is the Doctor even in this story?